travis-ci/dpl/README.md

                        firebase.json) (type: string)
-  --message MSG        Message describing this deployment. (type: string) --only SERVICES      Firebase services to deploy (type: string, note: can be a comma-separated list)
+  --message MSG        Message describing this deployment. (type: string) --only SERVICES      Firebase services to deploy (type: string, note: can be a comma-separated list) --[no-]force         Whether or not to delete Cloud Functions missing from the current working
+                       directory

 Common Options: